 You must file and deposit ECET contributions quarterly.

 Don’t file and pay your ECET with your other withholding tax.
-You must make a separate online payment and filing for the Employer Compensation Expense Tax.
+You must make a separate online payment and file for the Employer Compensation Expense Tax.

 Filing and payment due dates